Cranberry

 Background

-- Cranberry is an evergreen shrub that grows in wet habitats in the Northeastern and North Central parts of the United States.
+- Cranberry is an evergreen shrub that grows in wet habitats in the Northeastern and North Central parts of North America.

 How Much Do We Know?